Symbolic dynamics for three dimensional flows with positive topological entropy: Countable Markov partitions and symbolic dynamics

-The refinement procedure we use below is due to Bowen \cite{Bowen-LNM}, building on earlier work of Sinai \cite{Sinai-Construction-of-MP,Sinai-MP-U-diffeomorphisms}.
+We refine $\mathfs Z$ into a partition without destroying the Markov property or the product structure.
+The refinement procedure we use below is due to Bowen \cite{Bowen-LNM}, building on earlier work of Sina{\u \i} \cite{Sinai-Construction-of-MP,Sinai-MP-U-diffeomorphisms}.
 It was designed for finite Markov covers, but works equally well for locally finite infinite covers.
-Local finiteness is essential: A general non-locally finite cover may not have a countable refining partition as can be seen in the example of the cover $\{(\alpha,\beta):\alpha,\beta\in\Q\}$ of $\R$.
+Local finiteness is essential: a general non-locally finite cover may not have a countable refining partition as can be seen in the example of the cover $\{(\alpha,\beta):\alpha,\beta\in\Q\}$ of $\R$.

 Enumerate $\mathfs Z=\{Z_i:i\in\N\}$.
 For every $Z_i,Z_j\in\mathfs Z$ s.t. $Z_i\cap Z_j\neq\emptyset$, let